 In 2008, Canadian model Diana O'Brien was stabbed in a Shanghai stairwell, twelve days after arriving in the city.
 The actions of police investigators and O'Brien's Chinese modeling agency would soon arouse suspicion.
 At once a page-turning narrative and a work of deep investigation, And The City Swallowed Them draws on dozens of interviews with investigators, models, and family members of those close to the crime.

 There are over 100 million females “missing” from Asia’s population--more than the entire female population of the United States.
 Outside of Asia, too--in countries like Albania, Azerbaijan, and Georgia--couples are making sure at least one of their children is a son.
-A finalist for the Pulitzer Prize and the Los Angeles Times Book Prize, with a cast of characters ranging from geneticists to prostitutes, Unnatural Selection looks at what happens as the world's extra boys grow up.
+A finalist for the Pulitzer Prize and the Los Angeles Times Book Prize, with a cast of characters ranging from sex workers to geneticists, Unnatural Selection looks at what happens as the world's extra boys grow up.

 I have written about everything from Amazonian archaeology to Hong Kong's pro-democracy protests.
-My articles and book reviews have appeared in The Atlantic, the Financial Times magazine, Harper's, The Los Angeles Times, The New York Times, Popular Science, Scientific American, Slate, The Wall Street Journal, The Walrus, and other publications.
-I am a contributing editor with Science.
+My articles and book reviews have appeared in The Atlantic, Harper's, The Los Angeles Times, Matter, The New York Times, Popular Science, Scientific American, Slate, The Wall Street Journal, The Walrus, and other publications.
+I am a contributing correspondent with Science.

-- I am a founding member of Deca, a writers’ collective formed to produce and market longform dispatches from around the world.
+- I am a co-founder of Deca, a writers’ collective formed to produce and market longform dispatches from around the world.
 For more information, subscribe to our mailing list or follow us on Facebook, Twitter, or Instagram.

-- My longform story And The City Swallowed Them launched this June and is now available from various outlets.
+- My longform story And The City Swallowed Them is available from various outlets.
 A #1 bestseller on Amazon's Kindle Singles, the short book is also available through Deca's iOS app.
 I've compiled download links for a variety of countries here.
 An interview I did with CBC's The Current on the story is here.